 The Department of Psychology and Counseling houses the A-State Play Therapy Education and Research Center and offers a Graduate Certificate in Play Therapy.
-The Play Therapy Education and Research Center is an Approved Center of Play Therapy Education through the Association for Play Therapy (APT), and the play therapy graduate certificate is designed to meet the educational requirements necessary for mental health professionals to apply for national certification as a Registered Play Therapist (RPT).
-The certificate program requires the completion of 12 graduate credit hours comprised of four courses: COUN 6103: Introduction to Play Therapy, COUN 6153: Advanced Play Therapy, COUN 6143: Expressive Arts in Counseling, and COUN 6163: Child-Parent Relationship Therapy.
+The Play Therapy Education and Research Center is an Approved Center of Play Therapy Education through the Association for Play Therapy (APT), and the play therapy graduate certificate is designed to meet the educational and clinical requirements necessary for mental health professionals to apply for national certification as a Registered Play Therapist (RPT).
+The certificate program requires the completion of 15 graduate credit hours comprised of five courses: COUN 6103: Introduction to Play Therapy, COUN 6153: Advanced Play Therapy, COUN 6413 Practicum in Play Therapy, COUN 6143: Expressive Arts in Counseling, and COUN 6163: Child-Parent Relationship Therapy.
 Students currently enrolled in the Clinical Mental Health Counseling Program are eligible to enroll in Introduction to Play Therapy and Advanced Play Therapy as electives that count for six hours of credit toward both the Ed.S. degree and the graduate certificate.
-To complete the certificate, students are required to take the other two courses: Expressive Arts in Counseling and Child-Parent Relationship Therapy.
-Students interested in completing the certificate program are encouraged to contact Dr. Kasie Lee (kalee@astate.edu) or Dr. Lacy Overley (Icrumrine@ astate.edu).
+To complete the certificate, students are required to take the other three courses: Practicum in Play Therapy, Expressive Arts in Counseling, and Child-Parent Relationship Therapy.
+Students interested in completing the certificate program are encouraged to contact Dr. Lacy Overley (lcrumrine@astate.edu).
 Additional information about becoming a Registered Play Therapist can be found at www.a4pt.org.